An immigration attorney and client reviewing a decision and planning an appeal.

 Get a timely review of your decision and options.

-Appeals and federal court cases often have very short filing deadlines.
+Appeals and federal court cases often have short filing deadlines.
 A prompt review can help you avoid losing rights you still have.